AWegnerGitHub/awegnergithub.github.io-content/2015_08_10_link-analysis---technical-explanation.md

 The most time consuming portion of this entire project was actually checking link status.
 Each link that appeared in the `Links` table was checked.
 As I mentioned in my first post, the original idea was to simply send a `HEAD` request to each URL.
 The idea was to save myself and the end point a tiny amount of bandwidth.
 I had over a million links to process.
 I figured a little saved bandwidth wouldn't hurt.

-I turns out this isn't a good idea.
-When I started seeing larger sites as not being accessible, I go suspicious that something was wrong.
+It turns out this isn't a good idea.
+When I started seeing larger sites as not being accessible, I got suspicious that something was wrong.
 These sites were returning status 405 errors.
 This indicates that the method is not allowed.
 So, I switched to `GET` for every link.
 The next problem I ran into was that many sites didn't like the default user agent of the spider.
 They rejected requests with 404 and 401 errors.
 In the end, I got around this by mimicking Firefox on every request.

 With those kinks worked out, every link was sent a `GET` request that looked to be from a Firefox browser.
 The process would allow 20 seconds per link.
 If the link didn't respond in that time limit, it was declared inaccessible.